Lowlands (festival): 1967–1968: Origin and debacle

-The festival is a successor to one of the first Dutch pop festivals: A Flight to Lowlands Paradise that was organised in November 1967 by the Utrecht-based artist and painter Bunk Bessel.
+The festival is a successor to one of the first Dutch pop festivals: A Flight to Lowlands Paradise that was organised in November 1967 by the Utrecht-based artist and painter Bunk Bessels.
 This festival took place in the Margriethal of Jaarbeurs Utrecht.
 The entry fee was 10 Dutch guilders (approximately €4.50), including breakfast.
 This 18-hour-long event had no top acts but included experimental theatre, dancing, poetry, films, body painting and massage.

 On 28 December 1968, this festival was held a second time, postponed by a month from its original date of 23 November in an attempt to get Jimi Hendrix to attend the event.
 This could not be arranged, and other large acts such as Jeff Beck and Jethro Tull were cancelled.
 However, Pink Floyd remained on the bill.
 In the end, the show was sold out to its capacity of 18,000 visitors, though many attendees were unable to get inside resulting in unrest and police intervention.